-either over time as the service is rendered when the client receives continuous service.
-These include, for example, certain commissions on transactions with customers when services are rendered on a continuous basis, commissions on financing commitments that are not included in the interest margin, because the probability that they give rise to the drawing up of a loan is low, commissions on financial collateral, clearing commissions on financial instruments, commissions related to trust and similar activities, securities custody fees, etc.

-3 Monetary assets and liabilities are assets and liabilities to be received or paid in fixed or determinable amounts of cash or at a point in time when the service is rendered, in other cases.
+- either over time as the service is rendered when the client receives continuous service.
+These include, for example, certain commissions on transactions with customers when services are rendered on a continuous basis, commissions on financing commitments that are not included in the interest margin, because the probability that they give rise to the drawing up of a loan is low, commissions on financial collateral, clearing commissions on financial instruments, commissions related to trust and similar activities, securities custody fees, etc. - Commissions received under financial guarantee commitments are deemed to represent the initial fair value of the commitment.
+The resulting liability is subsequently amortised over the term of the commitment, in Commission Income. - or at a point in time when the service is rendered, in other cases.
 These include, for example, distribution fees received, loan syndication fees remunerating the arrangement service, advisory fees, etc.